 Solution #1: Regular & Thorough Backups

 Thankfully there are a large number of tools and service providers who offer WordPress backup plans.
-The UpdraftPlus WordPress Backup Plugin is a great example of a quality WordPress backup solution.
+UpdraftPlus is one of the best WordPress backup plugins.
 It currently has over 800,000 installs and a 4.9-star rating.
 With a bit of configuration it can easily take care of your site’s backup needs.

 Frustration #2: The White Screen of Death